Silves Portugal Tourism Guide

 What’s the best Hidden gem of Silves?

-The best sight of Silves, which is not discussed in any guide book, is the stunning view over Silves from the hills which overlooks the town.
-From this vantage point there are delightful views of the town, with rolling countryside, the cooling waters of the river and the distinctively coloured castle rising high above the town.
-The viewpoint is just a short walk from central Silves and the route crosses the Ponte Romana Bridge and follows the road to the train station.
+The best sight of Silves, which is not discussed in any guide book, is the stunning view over Silves from the hills that overlook the town.
+The best vantage point is from the road which leads to the train station – the road which crosses the Ponte Romana Bridge.
+From this vantage point the beauty of Silves can be clearly seen, with rolling countryside, the cooling waters of the Arada River and the distinctively coloured castle high above the town.

 The wonderful views over Silves